vo3pal/obscura/README.md

 ## ⚠️ Disclaimer

 Obscura is a **research and portfolio project** built for educational exploration of compiler design, bytecode virtualization, and program transformation.
 It is not affiliated with or endorsed by Roblox Corporation.
-The authors are not responsible for misuse.
-Do not use this tool on code you do not own or do not have explicit permission to obfuscate.
+I wont be held responsible for any misuse.